Terminology

 Pretending to Sleep When Connected

 When your board is connected to a host computer via USB, you don't want it to really do a light sleep or deep sleep, because that would break the USB connection and make it difficult to debug or edit your program.
-So when the board is connected, we simulate light and deep sleep.
+So when the board is connected, CircuitPython simulates light and deep sleep.
+This is often called "fake light sleep" or "fake deep sleep".
 If CircuitPython can reduce power consumption while pretending to sleep and still remain connected, it will do so, but you will not be saving nearly as much power as when you're not connected.

 So if you're trying to measure how much power you're saving while sleeping, you really need to do your measurements from battery power (or a power supply) while unconnected.